 The Escrow Holder Will Not:

-• Tell you what's best - the escrow agent stays at an impartial, third-party status
+• Give advice - the escrow company stays at an impartial, third-party status

 • Dispense opinions about tax implications